Customer segmentation is an important part of Ecommerce business.

 For eCommerce businesses, we’d recommend a blend of a priori segmentation and needs-based segmentation.
 Because it is a fairly cost-effective method of customer segmentation and can help you target different groups with promotions and recommendations.
 We’ll show you an example of how to do this through customer quizzes/surveys.

-Take this screenshot of our Selfie Quiz(TM), which is live on cosmetics company Carlucce’s website.
+Take this screenshot of our Selfie Quiz(TM) platform, which is live on cosmetics company Carlucce’s website.
 The purpose of these questions is to segment customers based on needs.
 You get a needs-based segmentation when you ask about the customer’s skin type.
 Using this information, the company can create a couple of groups based on needs such as dry skin or hyperpigmentation.
 Also, you can collect information such as the person’s age and gender to create broader segments.

 These segments are useful for retargeting through recommendations and promotions.
 It also helps tell you what you should be focused on next.
 If you notice that

 you have a burgeoning group of customers aged 40-60 with an interest in products surrounding the need for “wrinkles”, you may want to introduce new products that serve that need or complement it.
 Simple quizzes or surveys that are engaging are the #1 way for eCommerce businesses to gather valuable Zero-party data on their customers.